riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 #### 14.1.2 Proving Modularity

 We evaluate modularity by assessing the impact of one service failure on the entire application.
 In our Docker Compose setup, we selectively stopped the leaderboard service while keeping other services running, as can be seen in Figure 10.
-During this test, the remaining pages remained available as they were running independently, while the leaderboard page showed internal server error.
+During this test, the other pages remained available as they were running independently, while the leaderboard page showed internal server error.
 When the leaderboard page was started again, it can easily be accessed again and no change took place on the other services.
-This behavior indicates that our services are loosely coupled and are deployed independently.
+This behaviour indicates that our services are loosely coupled and are deployed independently.

 ![](ModularityLeaderboardStop.png)
-<p style="text-align: center;"> Figure 10: The leaderboard container is shut down while the other services are still running</p>
+<p style="text-align: center;"> Figure 10: Modularity testing where the leaderboard container is inactive.</p>

 #### 14.1.3 Proving Scalability
 To evaluate the scalability of the TravelGo system, we conduct load testing using Locust, an open-source tool for simulating user traffic.
 The objective of this experiment is to verify that the chat service can handle increasing user loads without significant failures or degradation in response time.